xiexing0916/Dual-diff-A/README.md

 # DVG-Diffusion
-An Official Implementation of DVG-Difusion.
+An Official Implementation of DVG-Diffusion.

 ![framework.png](framework.png)